 Missouri House backs expanded notice for abortions on minors

-JEFFERSON CITY, Mo. – The Missouri House has given initial approval to a bill requiring both custodial parents to receive notice when a minor is seeking an abortion.
+JEFFERSON CITY, Mo.
+(AP) _ The Missouri House has given initial approval to a bill requiring both custodial parents to receive notice when a minor is seeking an abortion.

 The legislation endorsed Wednesday would expand Missouri’s current law that requires the written consent of one parent or guardian before girls younger than 18 can have abortions.